Discover Your Favorite Craft Beers at These Local Outposts

 Villains Brewing Company

 If you like kitschy, this place is for you.
-This brewery in Orange County is villain-themed meaning youāll likely come across some of your favorite bad guys.
-There are plenty of places to post up, enjoy some BBQ or a burger and taste test some exceptional craft beers.
-There is also an on-site distillery if youāre craving something stronger.
-Kids can have fun, too, with their custom bizzy bags, an all-in-one bag of goodies that will keep your little ones entertained.
-Located 5 minutes from Disneyland, this is a great pit stop before or after a day at the theme park.
-Be sure to try the Wagyu beef burger with pork belly and guacamole.
+This villain-themed brewery offers plenty of places to post up, enjoy some BBQ, guac and chips or a Wagyu beef burger with pork belly.
+You can taste test some exceptional craft beers like the caramely Irish red, We Will Never Financially Recover From This.
+And thereās an on-site distillery if youāre craving something stronger.
+As a family-friendly brewery, kids can have fun, too, with their custom bizzy bags, an all-in-one bag of goodies that will keep your little ones entertained.
+Located 5 minutes from Disneyland, this is a prime pit stop before or after a day at the theme park.

 Location: Anaheim